camilotejeiro/camilotejeiro.github.io/_posts/2022-08-14-iso-ec-project.md

 title: 'ISO EC Project'
 ---

+**Note there is an update of this post coming up soon (based on feedback received for improvement)**

 The Isomorphic (ISO) English Concertina (EC) project aims to investigate an alternative keyboard layout for the [English concertina](https://en.wikipedia.org/wiki/English_concertina).
 The goal is to take into account the EC's most powerful features